Lophophora Variety Mix Cactus Seeds

 Lophophora Variety Cactus Seeds

-These seeds are randomly mixed together when collected.
+These seeds are randomly mixed together when harvested.
 The seeds can be any quantity of the following varieties.

 Diffusa appear more rounded because of their diffused ribs, meaning there is little depression between the ribs.
 The ribs are even less pronounced when older if not entirely absent.
 Stems are soft, somewhat globose, yellow-green.